$0 Germany Skilled Worker Visa Guide — Quick-Start Checklist

 Here is how the Fast-Track process flows:

-Week 1–2: Employer contacts local Ausländerbehörde, submits the Fast-Track application, and pays the €411 fee.
-The Ausländerbehörde assigns a case manager.
+Initiation: Employer contacts the local Ausländerbehörde, submits the Fast-Track application, and pays the €411 fee.
+The Ausländerbehörde coordinates the procedure.

 • ZAB or the relevant recognition authority (to compress the recognition timeline)